-Note The read-only splitting address cannot be changed manually.
+Note The read-only routing endpoint cannot be manually modified.

-- Log on to the RDS console.
+- Log on to the ApsaraDB for RDS console.

-- In the upper-left corner, select the region where the target RDS instance is located.
+- In the top navigation bar, select the region where the target RDS instance resides.

-- Find the target RDS instance and click the instance ID.
+- Find the target RDS instance and click its ID.

 - In the left-side navigation pane, click Cluster management.

-- In the main workspace, click Enable now.
+- Click Enable now.

-- Internet Address: used to access the RDS instance from the Internet.
+- Internet address: used to access the RDS instance from the Internet.
 The Internet is prone to fluctuations.
 Therefore, we recommend that you use an internal endpoint to connect to the RDS instance.